Energy in Malawi: Background

-In March 2018, Malawi's installed electricity-generating capacity was 554.24 MW, of which 93.3 percent was hydroelectric.
+In January 2025, Malawi's installed electricity-generating capacity was 554.24 MW, of which 101 MW (18.2 percent) was solar.

-With a population of 19 million people in 2018, the country's per capita consumption of electrical energy is still low, estimated at 93 kWh per year compared with an average of 432 kWh for Sub-Saharan Africa and 2167 kWh per year for the World average.
+With a population of 20.3 million people in 2021, the country's per capita consumption of electrical energy is still low, estimated at 93 kWh per year compared with an average of 432 kWh for Sub-Saharan Africa and 2167 kWh per year for the World average.
 There is urgency for Malawi to reach the critical threshold of 500 kWh per year.

 Around 85% of energy comes from biomass largely exploited in an unsustainable manner.
 Imported petroleum account for 3.5% of the energy and electricity produced from hydro power accounts for 2.3% of all energy.
 Nevertheless, Malawi has the potential to reach 100% sustainable energy access by 2030.
-According to one study, the country needs to generate capacity to 1,200 megawatts while adding 1.2 million new grid connections to achieve this goal.
+According to one study, the country needs to increase generation capacity to 1,200 megawatts while adding 1.2 million new grid connections to achieve this goal.
 Improving energy access will have direct impacts on economic development and poverty reduction, climate change, health, and water.

 The un-bundling of the former electricity monopoly Electric Supply Commission of Malawi (ESCOM), with the formation of the Electricity Generation Company Malawi Limited (Egenco), is a welcome development.
 With the government of Malawi continuing to reform the energy sector, strong investor interest has developed with Independent Power Producers (IPPs) willing to enter the Malawi energy market.